hikenote/httpparser/README.md

 HttpParser
 ====
-the httpparser is a php parsor to deal with http request. the purpose is to solve a kind of http content types,such as **application/json application/xml application/x-www-form-urlencoded multipart/form-data** especially multipart/form-data. we all know that the http request contain CONNECT DELETE GET HEAD OPTIONS PATCH POST PUT TRACE. for many frameworks such as laravel
+the httpparser is a php parser to deal with http request. the purpose is to solve a kind of http content types,such as **application/json application/xml application/x-www-form-urlencoded multipart/form-data** especially multipart/form-data. we all know that the http request contain CONNECT DELETE GET HEAD OPTIONS PATCH POST PUT TRACE. for many frameworks such as laravel